Vietnam.vn - Nền tảng quảng bá Việt Nam

 I think those instructions are very clear and timely in solving the story of amending the current Electricity Law.

-Although it has become the king of the energy industry, Qatar has had a vision for the future since 1996, when the then Emir of Qatar, Hamad bin Khalifa al Thani, invested heavily in rare liquefaction technology to be able to carry natural gas in liquid form that can be transported by large ships.
+Although it has become the king of the energy industry, Qatar has had a vision for the future since 1996, when the then Emir of Qatar, Hamad bin Khalifa al Thani, invested heavily in liquefaction technology to be able to carry natural gas in liquid form that can be transported by large ships.

-Qatar, although still a poor country at that time, took the risk of investing a lot of money in developing these technologies to increase the value of their gas industry.
+Qatar, though still a poor country at that time, took the risk of investing a lot of money in developing these technologies to increase the value of their gas industry.
 To date, Qatar has the cheapest cost of exploiting and liquefying gas in the world.
-Qatar continues to look far ahead, bringing the money earned from gas to invest around the world with the Qatar Investment Fund with a total asset value of up to 440 billion USD, "spreading" investment money globally...
+Qatar continues to look ahead, bringing the money earned from gas to invest around the world with the Qatar Investment Fund with a total asset value of up to 440 billion USD, "spreading" investment money globally...

 Source: https://moit.gov.vn/tin-tuc/phat-trien-nang-luong/khi-thu-tuong-tran-tro-sua-doi-luat-dien-luc-giua-cuong-quoc-khi-lng.html